bairblog/bairblog.github.io/_posts/2017-10-06-soft-q-learning.md

 </p>

 ### Maximum Entropy Policies and Their Energy Forms
-Let us begin with a review of RL: an agent interacts with an environment by iteratively observing the current *state* ($\mathbf{s}$), taking an *action* ($\mathbf{a}$), and receiving a *reward* ($\mathbf{r}$).
+Let us begin with a review of RL: an agent interacts with an environment by iteratively observing the current *state* ($\mathbf{s}$), taking an *action* ($\mathbf{a}$), and receiving a *reward* ($r$).
 It employs a (stochastic) policy ($\pi$) to select actions, and finds the best policy that maximizes the cumulative reward it collects throughout an episode of length $T$:

 $$\pi^* = \arg\!\max_{\pi} \mathbb{E}_{\pi}\left[ \sum_{t=0}^T r_t \right]$$

-We define the Q-function, $Q(s,a)$, as the expected cumulative reward after taking action a at state s.
+We define the Q-function, $Q(\mathbf{s},\mathbf{a})$, as the expected cumulative reward after taking action a at state s.
 Consider the robot in Figure 2a again.
 When the robot is in the initial state, the Q-function may look like the one depicted in Figure 3a (grey curve), with two distinct modes corresponding to the two passages.
 A conventional RL approach is to specify a unimodal policy distribution, centered at the maximal Q-value and extending to the neighbouring actions to provide noise for exploration (red distribution).
 Since the exploration is biased towards the upper passage, the agent refines its policy there and ignores the lower passage completely.

 <table class="col-2">
   <tr>